Property Division in California

 alimony and whether they will choose the path of

 mediation for their divorce.
 Working with a

-San Diego divorce attorney from Claery & Green, LLP can prove to be extremely beneficial for families making troubling decisions during a divorce, especially during the decision making process.
+San Diego divorce attorney from Claery & Hammond, LLP can prove to be extremely beneficial for families making troubling decisions during a divorce, especially during the decision making process.

 Understanding the Process